shennguyenrs/study_projects/README.md

 # study-projects

-These are my projects and practice exercises
+These are my projects and practice exercises.
+They are divided in to folder by languages.